Proposal for a Global Taxation System

 DAGTVA work tools :

-To support the explanations given in this study and proposal for a Global Taxation System, a reference slide show will be put into a real tax situation, showing the DAGTVA transfer pricing calculation methods in different situations which could be those of the illustrations of the “Pillar 1” document.
-They refer to files, taken from Microsoft’s Excel spreadsheet, summarizing to the extreme and in the most rudimentary way possible, the calculation of transfer prices with their tax consequences in the DAGTVA environment, both for MNEs and States.
+To support the explanations given in this study and proposal for a Global Taxation System, a slide show in reference will be put into a real tax situation, showing the DAGTVA transfer pricing calculation methods in different situations which could be those of the illustrations of the “Pillar 1” document.
+They refer to files, taken from by downloading the Microsoft’s Excel spreadsheet, (preferably opened after download by saving the file on your computer), in English from the tab file 6 ‘Transac-base EN – 6‘, which is commented in this first page, summarizing to the extreme and in the most rudimentary way possible, the calculation of transfer prices with their tax consequences in the DAGTVA environment, both for MNEs and States.
 All situations are conceivable by changing only a few variables.

 The subject of the restitution of sale taxes in a B²C transaction where an MNE may not have a physical presence in the State of the market is treated for a first approach in this page of June 2019 and in many sections of the truth table.